Perpignan: Transport

 The nearest airport is Perpignan–Rivesaltes Airport.
 However, the airport only provides flights to limited European destinations.
 The nearest major international airports are Montpellier - Méditerranée Airport, located 160 km north east, Josep Tarradellas Barcelona–El Prat Airport, located 204 km south and Toulouse–Blagnac Airport, located 217 km north west of Perpignan.

 Toponymy

 The name of Perpignan appears in 927 as Perpinianum, followed in 959 by Villa Perpiniano, Pirpinianum in the 11th century, and Perpiniani in 1176.
 Perpenyà, which appears in the 13th century, was the most common form until the 15th century, and was still used in the 17th century.
 It probably derives from the Roman name Perpennius.

+The city is sometimes nicknamed Perpi for short.